yazi-rs/yazi-rs.github.io/docs/configuration/yazi.md

 - `"move"`: Mouse move
 - `"drag"`: Mouse drag (Some terminals do not support this)

+### `title_format` {#manager.title_format}

+The terminal title format, which is a string with the following placeholders available:

+- `{cwd}` - current working directory

+If you don't want Yazi to automatically update the title, set it to an empty string (`""`).
+Nightly version of Yazi is required at the moment.

 ## [preview] {#preview}

 ### `tab_size` {#preview.tab_size}